 four students and Andy Dressel in bike lab

-Graduates with a mechanical engineering master’s degree increase their potential for higher income and leadership opportunities in careers related to renewable energy, robotics, battery technology, optics, biomechanics, tribology, water filtration, sensors, composite materials and HVAC engineering.
+Master’s students in mechanical engineering can specialize in various areas, such as renewable energy, robotics, battery technology, optics, biomechanics, tribology, water filtration, sensors, composite materials, or HVAC engineering.

 Program Type